axz0315/Bakery/README.md

 ## About

 A bakery project has some classes that represent the baksed goods in a bakery.
-It's for pr

-PROJECT TITLE:
-PURPOSE OF PROJECT:
-VERSION or DATE:
-HOW TO START THIS PROJECT:
-AUTHORS:
-USER INSTRUCTIONS:
+It's for practicing object oriented programming ceonepts, like instance variables and methods.